Port Menier, PQ is a major city in Canada.

 Summary

 Port-Menier is a unique and picturesque village that serves as a gateway to the natural wonders of Anticosti Island.
 With its rich history, thriving ecotourism, and pristine landscapes, it offers a peaceful retreat for nature lovers and adventurers.
-Despite its challenges, Port-Menier continues to thrive as a model of harmony between human habitation and environmental conservation.
+Despite its challenges, Port-Menier continues to thrive as a model of harmony between Human habitation and environmental conservation.